 Rolle House is a registered Children’s Home specialising in caring for children and young people aged between five and 17 years who are Deaf or hard of hearing.
-Rolle House operates independently and is managed by Acting Manager Alex Stephens.
+Rolle House operates independently and is managed by Registered Manager Alex Stephens.

 At Rolle House we care for Deaf or hard of hearing young people who have:

 • Learning disabilities, autism, physical disabilities